HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/troubleshooting/logging_and_tracing/wcm_logs.md

-# HCL Web Content Manager tracing
+# HCL Web Content Manager Tracing

-Enable the use of WebSphere Application Server trace facilities to create trace information for Web Content Manager.
-This tracing can be enabled either permanently or for just the current HCL Digital Experience session.

-HCL Web Content Manager uses the IBM® WebSphere® Application Server trace facilities to create trace information.
-If you need detailed trace output of Web Content Manager to debug a problem, follow these steps:
+Use Application Server trace facilities to capture trace information for Web Content Manager.
+Tracing can be enabled either permanently or for the current HCL Digital Experience session only.
+HCL Web Content Manager uses IBM® WebSphere® Application Server trace facilities to generate trace data.
+Enable tracing when you need detailed output to help debug issues effectively.

 ## Enable static (extended) tracing

-Static tracing is recommended when there is a need to capture data, as it collects data from server startup until problem recreation.
+Static tracing captures data from server startup through problem recreation.
+Use this option when continuous trace data collection is required.

-1. Log in to the Integrated Solutions Console as the WebSphere Application Server administrator.
+1. Log in to the **Integrated Solutions Console** as the WebSphere Application Server administrator.
-2. Select **Troubleshooting > Logs and Traces > WebSphere_Portal >Diagnostic Trace**.
+2. Select **Troubleshooting > Logs and Traces > WebSphere_Portal > Diagnostic Trace**.
-3. On the **Configuration** tab, ensure that the **Enable Log** checkbox is selected.
-On this same tab, increase the **Maximum File Size** and **Maximum Number of Historical Files** as needed to ensure that the tracing of the problem recreation is not overwritten due to the amount of traffic on the system and output of the tracing itself.
+3. On the **Configuration** tab, select the **Enable Log** checkbox.
+Adjust **Maximum File Size** and **Maximum Number of Historical Files** as needed to prevent trace data from being overwritten.
-4. Click **Change Log Level Details** and enter the trace string based on the table below.
+4. Click **Change Log Level Details**, and enter the required trace string from the table below.
-5. Click **OK** and save the changes.
+5. Click **OK**, and save your changes.
 6. Restart the **WebSphere_Portal** application server.

 ## Enable dynamic tracing

-Dynamic tracing can be used for situations that do not permit a server restart.
+Dynamic tracing can be used when restarting the server is not possible.

-1. Log in to the Integrated Solutions Console as the Portal administrator.
+1. Log in to the **Integrated Solutions Console** as the Portal administrator.
-2. Select **Administration > Portal Analysis > **Enable Tracing**.
-The Enable Tracing portlet appears.
+2. Select **Administration > Portal Analysis > Enable Tracing**.
+The **Enable Tracing** portlet appears.
-3. Type the required trace string into the field **Append these trace settings** based on the table below.
+3. Type the required trace string into the **Append these trace settings** field.
 4. Click the **Add** icon.
-Enable Tracing updates the field **Current trace settings**.
+The portlet updates the **Current trace settings** field.

     !!!note
-        Restarting HCL Portal will remove traces that were set by using the Enable Tracing Administration portlet.
+    Restarting HCL Portal removes traces set using the **Enable Tracing** portlet.

 ## Trace Strings

-In HCL Digital Experience 9.5 and higher releases, the following trace strings are now available:
+HCL Digital Experience 9.5 and later provides the following trace strings for detailed debugging and analysis.

 |Issue|Trace String|
 |-----|------------|